iliapopov17/iliapopov17/README.md

  5. Genotyping and SNP annotation of human 23andMe data
  6. RNA-seq data analysis for differential gene expression of _Saccharomyces cerevisiae_ after 30 minutes of fermentation
  7. Ancient metagenomes analysis examining human dental calculus
+ 8. Annotation of the immune repertoire derived from the T-cell population in a relatively healthy donor

 ### Bioinformatics Institute: Phylogenetics